dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 ## Muay-Thai Instructor

-Morgan Chen is the Owner and Head Coach of **Astoria_BarbellClub and Crossfit_Astoria**.
-Morgan is of Taiwanese descent but was born and raised in Rego Park, Queens.
+Meet Morgan Chen, the Owner and Head Coach of **Astoria BarbellClub and Crossfit Astoria.** Born and raised in Rego Park, Morgan is deeply rooted in the local community.
 He attended P.S.
-139, Russel Sage JHS 190, then went onto Forest Hills High School.
-Morgan received his first nationally recognized personal training certification when he was 18 at NASM_Fitness.
-Surprisingly, his favorite hobby is eating.
-He loves to explore new restaurants and learning new cooking techniques.
+139, Russel Sage JHS 190, and Forest Hills High School, solidifying his connection to Queens.
+At just 18, Morgan earned his first nationally recognized personal training certification from NASM Fitness, showcasing his early commitment to Discipline and Self-Confidence.

-Morgan admits to being a diehard **NY Knicks** and **New York Mets** fan, and remembers going to Shea Stadium every summer as a kid.
-Morgan states that he wants to give back to Queens by making personal training and qualified fitness advice affordable for everyone.
-His vision for Queens is to have complimentary fitness classes in every public NYC Parks(s).
-Although extremely busy between multiple ventures, Morgan spends his most important time as a dad not a coach.
+A food enthusiast, Morgan loves exploring new restaurants and honing his cooking techniques.
+He's also a diehard **NY Knicks** and **New York Mets** fan, fondly recalling summers spent at Shea Stadium.
+But Morgan's vision goes beyond personal interests; he aims to give back to Queens by making personal training and qualified fitness advice affordable for everyone.
+His ultimate goal is to offer complimentary fitness classes in every public NYC Park, enhancing community Self-Respect and Self Defense skills.

+Though juggling multiple ventures, Morgan's most cherished role is being a dad, proving that balance is key in achieving a fulfilling life.

 <br>